UnaBiz/sigfox-gcloud-ubidots/README.md

     }
     ```

-1. The test message sent above will be decoded and displayed in the Google Sheet as
+1. The test message sent above will be decoded and sent to Ubidots as

     ```
     ctr (counter): 13